GoogleCloudPlatform/ml-auto-solutions/docs/contributing.md

 ### Testing Changes Locally

-To run a dag file in a temporary local environment, use the `local-airflow.sh`:
+To run a dag file in a temporary local environment, use `local-airflow.sh`.
+The script will symlink just the DAG provided to speed up parsing times.

 ```
 gcloud auth login --update-adc
 scripts/local-airflow.sh path/to/dag_file.py
 ```

-The script will symlink just the DAG provided to speed up parsing times.
+Comment out any test cases in the DAG that you do not want to run, or create a temporary DAG file to avoid running all tests.

+Airflow will print a link to a local instance as well as a temporary admin password.
+From the UI, find your dag and run it manually.

 This functionality is extremely experimental, and not all DAGs are expected to work with a local standalone server.
 Only the Airflow server runs locally.
 Tests will still run in the project defined in each DAG, so use this option with caution.